What is an apprenticeship?

 Will the programme be offered regionally?

-While currently up and running in Dublin and Waterford, intake for Limerick Institute of Technology and Cork Institute of Technology is to be confirmed.
+While currently up and running in Dublin and Waterford, intake for other colleges is to be confirmed.
 Confirmation of class go ahead is subject to industry engagement and commitment.